-Compugen is a drug discovery company with a unique, broadly applicable, predictive discovery infrastructure, which is advancing a therapeutic pipeline consisting mainly of early-stage immuno-oncology programs, aimed at harnessing the immune system to eradicate cancer.
+Compugen is a clinical-stage drug discovery and development company with a unique, broadly applicable, predictive discovery infrastructure, which is advancing a therapeutic pipeline consisting mainly of early-stage immuno-oncology programs, aimed at harnessing the immune system to eradicate cancer.
 Our pipeline is based on novel Compugen-discovered drug targets, primarily immune checkpoint candidates that are predicted to provide cancer immunotherapies addressing unmet cancer types and patient populations, both as monotherapy and in combination.

 The Company’s business model relies on maximizing the commercial value of its one-of-a kind systematic discovery capability by entering into various forms of revenue-sharing collaborations for its product candidates at both early and later stages of development.
 Compugen is headquartered in Holon, Israel.
 Its R&D center is also located in Holon, while clinical development and business development activities are located in our South San Francisco, CA wholly-owned subsidiary.

 The establishment of Compugen’s broadly applicable discovery infrastructure required over a decade of pioneering multidisciplinary research involving in-depth understanding of key biological phenomena combined with the development of unparalleled computational modeling capabilities.
 This infrastructure, which is constantly enhanced and extended, has been designed to allow the Company to focus on a selected biomedical field of research, and to emerge with a set of novel drug targets that otherwise would have been challenging, or perhaps even impossible, to identify.
 We have internally demonstrated the applicability of our discovery infrastructure in multiple therapeutic and diagnostic areas and have demonstrated significant advantages of our methodologies in terms of cost, time and most importantly, probability of successful experimental validation, in comparison to traditional discovery methods.